zulip/zulip/docs/tutorials/life-of-a-request.md

 We will use as our example the creation of users through the API, but we will also highlight how alternative requests are handled.

-## A request is sent to the server, and handled by [Nginx](https://nginx.org/en/docs/)
+## A request is sent to the server, and handled by [nginx](https://nginx.org/en/docs/)

 When Zulip is deployed in production, all requests go through nginx.
-For the most part we don't need to know how this works, except for when it isn't working.
-Nginx does the first level of routing--deciding which application will serve the request (or deciding to serve the request itself for static content).
+For the most part we don't need to know how this works, except for when it isn't working. nginx does the first level of routing--deciding which application will serve the request (or deciding to serve the request itself for static content).

 In development, `tools/run-dev.py` fills the role of nginx.
 Static files are in your Git checkout under `static`, and are served unminified.

-## Static files are [served directly][served-directly] by Nginx
+## Static files are [served directly][served-directly] by nginx

 [served-directly]: https://github.com/zulip/zulip/blob/main/puppet/zulip/files/nginx/zulip-include-frontend/app